-- 6.42 The aim of the communication strategy should be to manage stakeholder expectations and where necessary retain or restore confidence.
+- 6.41 The aim of the communication strategy should be to manage stakeholder expectations and where necessary retain or restore confidence.
 The recovery plan must therefore include a communication strategy for communicating with all relevant stakeholders, setting out when and how the financial institution will notify stakeholders within and external to the entity of its actions under the recovery plan.
-This includes notifying the Central Bank forthwith of any significant trigger event and any action taken or to be taken in response to such an event - 6.43 The communication procedures should recognize that differing levels of communication may be appropriate depending on the specific stress and action being taken.
+This includes notifying the Central Bank forthwith of any significant trigger event and any action taken or to be taken in response to such an event. - 6.42 The communication procedures should recognize that differing levels of communication may be appropriate depending on the specific stress and action being taken.
 The audience, detail, and timing of information provided to stakeholders and the level and form of communication will vary.
-In some situations, the financial institution may determine that communication should be limited (e.g. to avoid receiving offers to buy a business line or subordinated entity at a "fire sale" price or causing the public to lose confidence in the institution). - 6.44 The communication procedures for the various types of recovery actions should consider: - 6.44.1 identification of key stakeholders; - 6.44.2 protocol for determining key messages and communication objectives; - 6.44.3 the procedures and preferred channel and form of communication; - 6.44.4 personnel or functions responsible for communication; and - 6.44.5 how the financial institution will obtain required regulatory or legal approvals. - 6.45 Financial institutions may choose to utilize existing crisis or incident communication protocols or management committees or teams for informing relevant stakeholders of how the institution has responded or is responding to a trigger event.
+In some situations, the financial institution may determine that communication should be limited (e.g. to avoid receiving offers to buy a business line or subordinated entity at a "fire sale" price or causing the public to lose confidence in the institution). - 6.43 The communication procedures for the various types of recovery actions should consider: - 6.43.1 identification of key stakeholders; - 6.43.2 protocol for determining key messages and communication objectives; - 6.43.3 the procedures and preferred channel and form of communication; - 6.43.4 personnel or functions responsible for communication; and - 6.43.5 how the financial institution will obtain required regulatory or legal approvals. - 6.44 Financial institutions may choose to utilize existing crisis or incident communication protocols or management committees or teams for informing relevant stakeholders of how the institution has responded or is responding to a trigger event.

-7. RECOVERY PLANS FOR DOMESTIC FINANCIAL GROUPS AND FINANCIAL HOLDING COMPANIES.
+7. RECOVERY PLANS FOR FINANCIAL GROUPS AND FINANCIAL HOLDING COMPANIES

-7.1 The Central Bank expects local financial groups and financial holding companies comprising multiple financial institutions, whether local, regional, and/or international, to prepare and submit one consolidated group recovery plan that captures recovery options and scenarios for all regulated financial institutions within the financial group or financial holding company.
+- 7.1 The Central Bank expects local financial groups and financial holding companies to prepare and submit one consolidated group recovery plan that captures recovery options and scenarios for each of the regulated financial institutions within the financial group or financial holding company, whether the regulated entity is a domestic or cross-border financial institution.
+Where a cross-border regulated entity has a recovery plan in place approved by a foreign regulator, this recovery plan must be considered in the group recovery plan. - 7.2 The parent company in the financial group or the financial holding company should identify material dependencies and assess key risk transmission channels and the extent of potential contagion and systemic impact arising from the disruption or failure of such dependencies, which may be financial, operational, or legal.
+Such information is necessary to assess the feasibility of recovery options, particularly in identifying potential financial, operational, or legal impediments to implementing recovery options. - 7.3 Where local financial institutions are members of a financial group with a foreign parent company which has a group recovery plan, the board and management of the local financial institution should ensure that there is reasonable consistency of recovery options, indicator frameworks, and governance arrangements between the group's and the local financial institution's plans.

-- 7.2 The group recovery plan must demonstrate how they have covered the different financial entities in other jurisdictions in the financial group.
-The financial holding company should identify material dependencies and assess key risk transmission channels and the extent of potential contagion and systemic impact arising from the disruption or failure of such dependencies, which may be financial, operational, or legal.
-Such information is necessary to assess the feasibility of recovery options, particularly in identifying potential financial, operational, or legal impediments to implementing recovery options. - 7.3 Where there are individual recovery plans in place for entities outside of Trinidad and Tobago, the financial institution should ensure that there is reasonable consistency of recovery options, indicator frameworks, and governance arrangements between group and legal entity level plans. - 7.4 At a minimum, the financial group or financial holding company should ensure that the main dependencies and risks of implementing recovery options at the subsidiary level are captured in the group plan particularly where the subsidiary relies on the parent for financial support as a recovery option.
+7.4 At a minimum, the financial group or financial holding company should ensure that the main dependencies and risks of implementing recovery options at the subsidiary level are captured in the group plan, particularly where the subsidiary relies on the parent for financial support as a recovery option.